vmesel/docker-recoll-webui/README.md

 # Installation steps
 - install the docker package on your synology (note: only some synology diskstations are able to run docker)
 - install this docker image
-- create a docker container from this image, mount /homes to /homes, mount /homes/YOUR_USER_NAME to /root, set up port mapping (defaults do also work)
+- in docker start the wizard to create a docker container from this image: mount /homes to /homes, mount /homes/YOUR_USER_NAME to /root, set up port mapping (defaults do also work), use 50000 and 8080 for example, don't run the container now, complete the following steps first
-- download recoll.conf from github and place it in /homes/YOUR_USER_NAME/.recoll/    remember to modify it to your needs
+- download recoll.conf from github and place it in /homes/YOUR_USER_NAME/.recoll/ remember to modify it to your needs - change the user name, ...
 - download recollindex.sh from github, place it somewhere on your synology, make it executable (in a shell run: chmod 775 recollindex.sh) and remember to modify CONTAINER_ID an paths to your needs
 - set up an automated task in the control panel of your synology with task scheduler and point it to recollindex.sh